 The North Carolina State Center for Health Statistics is responsible for data collection, health-related research, production of reports, and maintenance of a comprehensive collection of health statistics.
 The SCHS's goal is to improve the health of all North Carolinians and their communities.

-The North Carolina State Government Publications Collection contains both current and historical state publications produced by the agencies of NC State Government.
+Supports multiple Research Clusters.
+Provides access to both current and historical state publications produced by the agencies of NC State Government.
+Topics include: health care, agriculture, transportation, and education.

 Access is limited to ECU Division of Health Sciences on-campus use only.